 Rather than seeing a crisis as a detour, look at it like a fork in the road — as an opportunity to let go of the things that don’t work and embark on a better way forward.

 Being equipped to overcome obstacles in your own life is one thing.
 But what about when it’s a loved one facing a major life challenge?
 How can you help?
-As we wrap up this webinar series, here are some ideas on how you can use your newfound obstacle-busing expertise to help others.
+As you wrap up this webinar series, consider how you can use your newfound obstacle-busing expertise to help others.

 Pitch in.